Concept

 Blessings of Kyushu gathered in Hakata, the city of delicacies.

-Hakata is a city blessed with a virtuous cycle for restaurants: "Good ingredients gather, so do good chefs, and good chefs gather because there are good chefs.
-Because there are good chefs, there are good ingredients.
+Hakata is a city blessed with a virtuous cycle for restaurants: "Good ingredients gather, so good chefs gather, and good ingredients gather because there are good chefs.
 This is why so many people from all over the country and the world come to Hakata in search of delicious food.

-Uozura is located at Miyako Hotel in front of the Chikushi Exit of Hakata Station.
-We specialize in "Nodoguro" and "Yarika" which are known as high quality fish.
+「Uokura」 is located at Miyako Hotel in front of the Chikushi Exit of Hakata Station.
+We specialize in 「Nodoguro」 and 「Yarika」 which are known as high quality fish and squid.

-We serve "Nodoguro (Benihime)" from Tsushima (a remote island in Nagasaki) and "Yarika" from Yobuko (a fishing port in Saga), taking advantage of our location here in Hakata, so that everyone can enjoy them easily.
+We serve 「Nodoguro (Benihitomi)」 from Tsushima (a remote island in Nagasaki) and 「Yarika」 from Yobuko (a fishing port in Saga), taking advantage of our location here in Hakata, so that everyone can enjoy them easily.

 Other ingredients are also purchased directly from producers in the Fukuoka area and are fresh.

 Many live fish are directly traded with fishermen on the "Itoshima Peninsula.
-Large fresh fish such as tuna, yellowtail, hake, and sea bream are shipped directly from Katsumoto Fishing Port in Iki, Nagasaki Prefecture, an island located west of Fukuoka.
+Large fresh fish such as Tuna, Yellowtail, and Pacific barrelfish are shipped directly from Katsumoto Fishing Port in Iki, Nagasaki Prefecture, an island located west of Fukuoka.

-These excellent ingredients are prepared by artisans with extensive knowledge and solid skills.
+These excellent ingredients are prepared by chef with extensive knowledge and solid skills.

 The interior of the restaurant is decorated in a "Japanese" style, using mainly wood and stone with an impressive sense of materiality and gentle light.
 In this peaceful space, you can taste the treasures of the sea from the Genkai Sea in Kyushu.